Is It Worth Paying Extra for Expert Assembly of Your Fitness Equipment?

 Assembly for most models involves attaching the arms and upper console.
 Depending on the treadmill, you might also attach accessories like iPad holders.
 Machines with automated incline or mechanisms which fold them up will have more parts.
 You will not need to attach the belt, or work with the motor / electrics.
 The question to ask yourself is how complex your treadmill is, for a simple (Sub £250) model, assembly should be super-straightforward.

 You will usually need to attach the pedals, handlebars, and saddle.
 Again, the complexity of the unit is the key factor.
 A simple f-bike will only need a few plastic accessories screwing on.
-A spinner bike with multiple accessories will have more adjustable parts – though still be relatively simple to assemble.
+A studio bike with multiple accessories will have more adjustable parts – though still be relatively simple to assemble.
 The majority of bikes do not need expert assembly.
 If you are worried about this or buying a more expensive / complex (£350+) model, then that extra for setup could give you some peace of mind.

 Elliptical Cross Trainers: